TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 # [Mathematical Formulation](@id formulation)

 This section shows the mathematical formulation of _TulipaEnergyModel.jl_, assuming that the temporal definition of timesteps is the same for all the elements in the model.\
 The complete mathematical formulation, including variable temporal resolutions, is also freely available in the [preprint](https://arxiv.org/pdf/2309.07711.pdf).
-In addition, the [concepts section](@ref seasonal-storage) has an example of how the model handles the [`flexible time resolution`](@ref flex-time-res).
+In addition, the [concepts section](@ref concepts) also shows how the model handles the [`flexible time resolution`](@ref flex-time-res).

 ## [Sets](@id math-sets)